infinite0522/Recurrent-ConFormer-for-WiFi-HAR/README.md

-# Recurrent ConFormer for WiFi Activity Recognition
+# ReConFormer: Recurrent ConFormer for WiFi Activity Recognition

 <div align="justify">
   This is the official implementation of our IEEE/CAA JAS 2023 paper "Recurrent ConFormer for WiFi Activity Recognition".